Shah433/Cryptogams-NIR-HSI-Dataset/README.md

 | 4 | Bark |
 | 255 | Unknown / Unlabelled (Ignore) |

-The ignore label (`255`) represents specimen pixels that could not be confidently assigned during annotation and should be excluded from supervised learning loss calculations.
+The ignore label (255) represents specimen pixels that could not be confidently assigned during annotation and are marked as unlabelled regions.

 ---